hucker/ten8t/docs/README.md

 @attributes(ruid="file_complex")
 def check_file_age():
-    f = pathlib.Path("/user/verybigfile.txt")
+    f = pathlib.Path("/user/very_big_file.txt")
     return Ten8tResult(status=f.exists(), msg=f"File {f.name}")
 ```

 ## Threading  (PROVISIONAL MAY CHANGE)

-It is possible to assign a thread ID to anny `Ten8t` function using the standard attribute mechanism.
+It is possible to assign a thread ID to any `Ten8t` function using the standard attribute mechanism.
 For larger
 rulesets this can speed things up, the current implementations has you pass a checker object to the thead runner
 which manages putting all the functions in their own thread and collecting results.
 At this time the code
 supports threading using so IO bound code should work better.
 This is not a silver bullet, you still need to